 Once harvested the trees are marked with a date and left to regrow and regenerate over many years.
 On average the tree won’t be harvested again for another 9-12 years whilst the bark grows back.
 This is a completely renewable, sustainable cycle.

 Producing and harvest cork requires no trees to be cut down.
 Zero.
 Once the layer of cork is taken, the tree continues to live and grow.
+This is similar in the way that latex from rubber trees is harvested, without the need to chop the tree down.

 “The harvesting of the bark of the cork oak offers one of the finest examples of traditional, sustainable land use”World Wildlife Fund